I am an economist at Microsoft in the Office of the Chief Economist led by Michael Schwarz.

 My main research interests are Industrial Organization, Environmental & Public Economics, and Behavioral Economics.
-I use applied theory to inform microeconometric and experimental empirical techniques.
+I use applied theory to inform microeconometric, experimental and machine learning empirical techniques.
 I graduated from UC San Diego with a PhD in Economics and UC Berkeley with a BA in Economics.
 Recently I’ve been doing research on subscriptions, cloud computing and markets and economic decisions characterized by externalities like electricity markets and measuring ecosystem value.